A multistate approach to disability insurance reserving with information delays: Setup

-Modeling disability insurance contracts using the model from Figure~\ref{fig:Ystatespace} implies that at most one disability can occur and that a reactivation of this disability is permanent.
-For contracts where it is important to model temporary reactivations, one might instead prefer to use the state space depicted in Figure~\ref{fig:Ystatespace2}.
+Modeling disability insurance contracts using the model from Figure~\ref{fig:Ystatespace} implies that at most one disability can occur, that the disability type does not change after disablement, and that a reactivation of this disability is permanent.
+For contracts where it is important to model temporary reactivations, one might instead prefer to use a non-hierarchical illness-death model where reactivations are modeled as jumps back into state $a$ instead of into the separate reactivated state $r$, see e.g.\ Figure 3 in~\citet{Helwich:2008} or Example 2.1 in~\citet{Christiansen:2012}.

-When coverage periods are short, as is usually the case for disability insurance schemes, ignoring the possibility of several disabilities can be reasonable.
-Even if one uses the model depicted in Figure~\ref{fig:Ystatespace2}, it can be complicated to allow for several distinct disabilities if the insurance contract includes a coverage period.
+When coverage periods are short, as is usually the case for disability insurance schemes, and the disability hazard is small, ignoring the possibility of several disabilities can be reasonable.
+Even if one uses the non-hierachical model, it can be complicated to allow for several distinct disabilities if the insurance contract includes a coverage period.
 To see this, consider the situation where the insured becomes disabled within the coverage period of a disability annuity, reactivates, and becomes disabled again outside of the coverage period.
 Whether the insured is qualified for disability payments for the second disability depends on whether or not it was caused by the disability event in the coverage period.
-To capture this, one would either need to allow the payments in the disabled state to depend on additional information not contained in $X$ or let the disability hazard depend on which specific products and coverage periods the insured has had in the past.
-Since these are complications related to the valid time modeling of disability insurance schemes and our focus is rather on the link between the valid time and transaction time reserves, we avoid addressing these issues and work with the state space from Figure~\ref{fig:Ystatespace}. \demormk \end{remark} In order to formulate the transaction time model in the next section, it is convenient to introduce some marked point process notation.
-In general, all our processes are assumed to be constructed according to the canonical approach of~\citet{Jacobsen:2006}, which among other things implies a specific regular conditional distribution used in the conditional distributions and conditional expectations.
-We note that $X$ takes values in a Borel-space, which we denote $(E,\mathcal{E})$.
-Write $\nabla$ for the irrelevant mark and $\overline{E} = E \cup \{\nabla\}$.
-Let